Buzz is growing around the use of magnesium oil for stroke recovery.

 But most importantly, the idea of magnesium oil for stroke recovery provides hope.
-And when a stroke patient is desperate for a solution to their motor problems, this hope can motivate other productive action.
+And when a stroke survivor is desperate for a solution to their motor problems, this hope can motivate other productive action.

-For example, it’s likely that stroke patients using magnesium oil are more motivated to practice therapeutic rehabilitation exercises after applying the topical mineral solution.
+For example, it’s likely that patients using magnesium oil are more motivated to practice therapeutic rehabilitation exercises after applying the topical mineral solution.